banner

 A lot of time was spent designing the ASCII protocol (I didn’t want to keep changing it).
 The priority was intuitiveness.
 Commands could be entered in a compact or self-documenting format (or a combination of both).

-For example, I believe that even a complete beginner to EasyTerm could understand a command like displayButton x=10 y=10 text="Save layout" action="SaveLayout bankId=0".
+For example, a complete beginner to EasyTerm could understand a command like displayButton x=10 y=10 text="Save layout" action="SaveLayout bankId=0".
 The same could be written more concisely as db x=10 y=10 t="Save layout" a="sl bid=0" or as a combination of both formats.

 Operating anything finally became fun, and there was no longer a need to add interfaces to a display or many buttons.
-But over time, I became more frustrated by situations where I needed to perform a seemingly simple task during development—like generating a specific voltage, a PWM signal with a specific frequency and duty cycle, reading a register from an integrated circuit, or setting a logical level somewhere.
+But over time, even these situations proved to be frustrating and not easily solved by any available/affordable device - a need to perform a seemingly simple task during development - such as generating a specific voltage, a PWM signal with a specific frequency and duty cycle, reading a register from an integrated circuit without reprogramming some dev-kit, or setting a logical level somewhere.
 It may sound simple, but it was often a nightmare.
 One either had to cobble something together or make space on the desk for a bulky and expensive device that was absolute overkill for the task.
 Reading an integrated circuit required obtaining specialized equipment and installing software.
 Heaven forbid automation was needed, such as generating a time sequence of various PWM signals—this led to scouring manuals and often wondering why the SCPI command wasn’t working.

 EasyTerm as a multitool